LetspingLetsPing

 Verify in the dashboard

 Submit a request.
-In the triage queue, open it — the payload panel shows a DECRYPTED badge and the plaintext values, decrypted locally using the key in your browser's localStorage.
+In the triage queue, open it — the payload panel shows a Decrypted badge and the plaintext values, decrypted locally using the key in your browser's localStorage.
 If you open the dashboard on a different browser or device, you will see a "key not loaded" notice instead.
 Import the key from Settings → Encryption on that device.

 What LetsPing stores